Enrollment Steps to Apply Now

 If you are interested in applying for state or federal assistance, complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 You must list Coconino Community College (school code 031004) as a recipient of the information.
 Note: If you have attended another college or university, you must send an official transcript(s) to CCC.

 Coconino Community College advising can assist you in a degree plan.
 By understanding where you want to go, choosing your classes will be easier than you ever expected.
-Click on the above Advising link for more information.
+For more information go to Advising.

 The online class schedule is the best way to view the most current classes available.
 If you live in Coconino County, a printed schedule will be mailed to you prior to the start of each semester.
 In addition, printed schedules are available at any of our campus locations.